Group Therapy

 Group Leader: Ruby Yarmush

 This is a support group for both undergraduate and graduate students who have lost someone close to them.
 Discussions focus on how to cope with the pain, shock, and/or trauma of loss while being expected to proceed with one’s “normal” academic and social life.
 Participants are also invited to share stories about the person they have lost in the service of continuing to honor them.
-This group will be scheduled based on the availability of interested students.
-Please reach out to Ruby Yarmush for more information or to sign up.
+For more information, please reach out to Ruby Yarmush.

 Group Leaders: Rachel Spekman and Allie Fuller